Plagiarism policy

 The responsibility of the authors

-By submitting an article to the Agrarian Bulletin of the Black Sea, the author or a team of authors ensures that the article is an original work that has not been published before and has not been published in another edition.
+By submitting an article to the Agrarian Bulletin of the Black Sea Littoral, the author or a team of authors ensures that the article is an original work that has not been published before and has not been published in another edition.
 They also ensure that opinions and ideas that are not owned by the authors themselves are accompanied by appropriate references and / or quotations.
 The author has no right to publish materials that embody the results of the same research in different editions or collections.
 Such publications are traditionally perceived as violating the rules of public ethics.
 If such material is found, the author will be denied the publication and the article itself will be returned.
 Authors of original research should provide detailed information about the work performed and the objective justification of its importance.
 The above materials should be consistently reflected in the article.
 The materials should contain a sufficient amount of requisites and sources necessary for users to make references to scientific work.
 Falsification of scientific results, fraud and publication of deliberately false statements are manifestations of unethical behavior and will lead to refusal to publish the material or to return the article received.

 Responsibility of the reviewers